risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-drop-table.md

 ## Examples

-This statement removes the "taxi_trips" table in the default schema ("public") from the database:
+This statement removes the `taxi_trips` table in the default schema ("public") from the database:

 ```sql
 DROP TABLE taxi_trips;
 ```

-This statement removes the "taxi_trips" table in the "rw_schema" schema from the database:
+This statement removes the `taxi_trips` table in the "rw_schema" schema from the database:

 ```sql
 DROP TABLE IF EXISTS rw_schema.taxi_trips;